 You can also use the word we already mentioned above: "ouah" - "wow."
 However, it’s not an alternative when it comes to the literal meaning of "perfect."
 Instead, use it to express your emotions - for instance, when your loved one tells you you’re going to watch your favorite movie together.

 Learning how to say yes is an important skill, especially if you’re going to France - the country of tasty food, beautiful people, and breathtaking sights.
 So if someone decides to ask you out on a date, you might want to say "with pleasure" - and now you know how to do just that.

 Today, you have learned about all the important ways of saying yes in French.
 From "oui" to "si”, you now are aware when and how to use them and what to look out for.
 We hope that thanks to this lesson, you will be able to amaze your friends with a casual "Ça marche" and avoid the informal "ouais" when talking to your strict boss.

 Have we missed something during this lesson?
-Let us know what exactly in the comments section below.
+Maybe - but the topic of agreeing in French is too big to be covered in just one article.
+Continue learning French to discover more words and traditions related to French culture.
 And if you have lacked some practice and listening today, make sure to download the Langster app and put your knowledge to use.